PRECIOUS-Gold edges up after 2-day decline, China concerns support

-* Analyst bearish on gold on U.S. interest rate increase (Updates prices)
+* Analyst bearish on gold over U.S. interest rate increase (Adds detail quotes)

 By Naveen Thukral